smashingboxes/taperole/README.md

 staging
 ```

-then use the `-l` option to specify the staging
+Then use the `-l` option to specify the staging

 ```sh
 tape ansible deploy -l staging